Stephen has tasted the earth from the depths of his soul,

 Through his life he has written numerous short stories and even completed several novels, most of which he has not felt were quite ready for release.

 He was first published under the name S.Westwood in 2007 through the mental health publisher ‘Chipmunka’- with an autobiography ‘Suicide Junkie’ which was later re-released under the title ‘Body dysmorphic disorder- memoir’ – with revisions- in 2012.

-Stephen worked with others who either had a psychology background or suffered mental health issues themselves.
+Stephen went on to work with others who either had a psychology background or suffered mental health issues themselves.
 He has spoken about his illness on daytime TV shows, on radio and in magazines and spent a few years public speaking to help professionals become more aware of how their clients might feel.
-He has had pieces published in mental health journals, and even endorsed a self help book on the subject of BDD.
+He has had pieces published in mental health journals, and even endorsed a self-help book on the subject of BDD.

 The monster that is BDD crawls in the shadows, lurking, but always present… his attacks are frequent, though not as relentless as they were in times past… I think he is getting older, weaker, but I know he will never give in.

-For years he kept close company with depression… a monster even more sinister than this, whispering words in your ears at night… wanting to do you harm.
-But his companion has been cast out and BDD is left alone… and lonely.
-He begs to be noticed, and I turn my back… but I know he is there.
+For years he kept close company with depression… a monster even more sinister than he… whispering words in my ears at night… wanting to do me harm.
+But this companion is kept outside now, and BDD is often left alone… and lonely… begging to be noticed.

 The beast that is fibromyalgia came in the night, crept into my muscles and bones, reminding me that I am alive, and hoping that I would wish I was not.
 I think depression sent him..
 I think it was revenge.
 But I do not fight him… I know he wants that.
 He wants me to fight to get back what once I was.
 But what I was is not something I covet.
 Fighting would be handing depression a key back into my world… But my world has altered.

 And so through all odds… I live in this world.